CubeCity Entertainment: History of CubeCity

-CubeCity Entertainment was founded by Roberto Munoz.
+CubeCity Entertainment was founded by Roberto Muñoz.
 Originally located in the Niagara Peninsula in Ontario, Canada, it was called P.M.
-Productions.
+Productions at the time.
 It officially made a name change when the company moved to the New York City area in 2000.

 Musical theatre

-In 1994, Munoz and his team assembled a troupe of local actors in the Niagara Peninsula to stage the rock musical Job and the Snake.
+In 1994, Muñoz and his team assembled a troupe of local actors in the Niagara Peninsula to stage the rock musical Job and the Snake.
 In 1995, they moved up to Toronto, Ontario where they showcased Job in several larger venues.
 The company then produced various musicals and plays in their workshop theatre space, Trinity Basement Theatre.

 In the spring of 2000, they produced a run of Job and the Snake at the Grove Theatre in Los Angeles, California before moving to New York City that fall.
 In 2001, CubeCity Entertainment was officially incorporated in the State of New York.
 CubeCity showcased several productions in Off-Broadway venues—beginning with the musical Purim Day.
 In October 2004, they showcased Job and the Snake, starring Troy Curtis and Dale Church.